Search

 8. conclusion

-In the future, ESG criteria will become relevant throughout the entire life cycle of real estate – from the planning of new buildings, the refurbishment of existing properties, and real estate transactions to the renting and leasing of properties.
+In future, ESG criteria will be relevant throughout the entire real estate life cycle – from the planning of new buildings, the refurbishment of existing properties and real estate transactions through to the letting and leasing of properties.
 The European Union’s regulatory process with regard to the implementation of sustainable ESG concepts and the financial sector’s commitment to climate-friendly business practices has long since begun.
 In the coming months, numerous other Union requirements relating to sustainable business will come into force.
 We therefore expect that an increasing number of market participants from the real estate sector will be directly affected by EU regulations in the future – and all others will be indirectly affected by requirements formulated by financing banks.
 At present, the existing regulations are still very detailed, legal formulations are sometimes imprecise, and there is still a lack of empirical values in four cases.
 Nevertheless, it is already possible today to make the ESG compliance of real estate visible in a value-creating way by means of legal appraisals – in particular as part of a legal due diligence review – in cooperation with technical experts.

 Explore #more